| The Romancers:

 Max was a major figure in East L.A. rock in the mid to late

-The Romancers’ Linda singles with Eddie Davis, and recordings
+the Romancers’ Linda singles with Eddie Davis, and

-by Little Ray, Cannibal & the Headhunters, and others,
+recordings by Little Ray, Cannibal & the Headhunters, and

-with Billy Cardenas.
-Max didn't receive any written
+others, with Billy Cardenas.
+Max didn't receive any

-production credit on the original releases in the 60s, but
+written production credit on the original releases in the

-has been rightly recognized on CD reissues in the 90s.
+60s, but has been rightly credited on CD reissues in the 90s.

 His biggest hit was “Land of a Thousand Dances”